How to Write MVP Requirements That Developers Actually Understand

 The Handoff Conversation

 Documentation alone isn't enough.
-Schedule a kickoff call with your development team to:
+Schedule a kickoff call to:

 A 1-hour kickoff call can save 20+ hours of back-and-forth later.